Needless to say, I think it’s going to be a great show. If you can make it, you should attend.

-On Sept 15th, 2011, I began the lifestyle that will define me for the next few months; that of a backpacker.
-My goal is to explore the world, learn about other cultures, and meet new people all through the aid of digital tools and social media.
-Armed with an unlocked iPhone and seven days worth of clothes, I am making my way based on recommendations of friends and followers.
+On Sept 15th, 2011, I began the lifestyle that would define me for the following months; that of a backpacker.
+My goal was to explore the world, learn about other cultures, and meet new people solely through mobile applications and social networks.
+Armed with an unlocked iPhone and 7 days worth of clothes, I made my way around based on the recommendations of friends and followers.

 On my second day in Paris, I gave up trying to find a constant connection for my devices and decided to knock as much off of my checklist as possible and planned to leave the next day.
 So I got up early and found my way to the Catacombs.
 Lis Rock and others were pretty adamant about it too